 As part of my Date Night In series, I’m offering up a few wine suggestions to serve alongside.
 These pairings are made keeping in mind the natural sweetness of marsala wine (which actually plays off the earthiness of the mushrooms beautifully).

-Red wine: We recommend serving marsala with a soft, subtle, lower-tannin red, such as Dolcetto.
+Red wine: I recommend serving marsala with a soft, subtle, lower-tannin red, such as Dolcetto.
 Because Dolcetto is often drunk young, it is relatively inexpensive compared to Barolo or Barbaresco (also delicious here).
 Alternatively, you can’t go wrong with a light Pinot Noir.

 Rosé wine: Broken record here, but….
 Provence rosés are my jam.
 They just work so well here.
 Light, dry, and elegant.
 Can’t go wrong!